InvictusRex/UAV-Assisted-Agricultural-Pest-Surveillance/Literature Review & Patent Survey.md

 **Technical specification**

-- On a laptop ground station, uncertain detections are presented to an operator in batches.
-The operator labels instances (bounding boxes / classes).
-A lightweight fine-tuning routine (e.g., 5-20 gradient steps with strong regularization and augmentation) updates a copy of the detector; the updated weights are validated on a small hold-out and, if improvement passes a threshold, deployed to the UAV or used for batch processing.
+- On a ground station computing device, uncertain detections are presented to an operator in ranked batches based on prediction confidence and spatial clustering.
+- The operator provides corrective labels (bounding boxes, class corrections, false positive flags).
+- A lightweight fine-tuning routine employing few-shot learning techniques (5-20 gradient steps with strong regularization and data augmentation) updates detector parameters.
+- Updated weights are validated on a held-out validation set; if performance improvement exceeds a threshold, the model is deployed to UAV systems or used for batch processing.

 **Rationale**

-- Integrates practical annotation constraints in the field, minimizing labeling burden while producing measurable detection gains.
+- Integrates practical annotation constraints in field environments while minimizing labeling burden and maximizing detection performance gains through targeted human feedback.

 **Example claim sketch**

-> A method comprising: identifying low-confidence detections from aerial imagery; soliciting human annotation for a small labeled set; performing restricted fine-tuning on a local computing device; and deploying the updated model for subsequent inference.
+> A method comprising: identifying low-confidence pest detections from aerial imagery using uncertainty quantification; presenting ranked uncertain detections to human operators for corrective annotation; performing regularized few-shot fine-tuning on a local computing device using the corrective labels; validating performance improvements on held-out data; and conditionally deploying updated model parameters for subsequent aerial pest detection operations.

 ---